EvaSamitova/RoboLifter-Robotics-Analytics/README.md

 It was built at the **2025 Dream AI Hackathon** (Likelion US, Cambridge) — where 180+ innovators across 37+ teams built AI-driven solutions for real-world impact.

 ---
+## 📊 Analytics & Performance Tracking

+RoboLifter is designed not only as an AI fitness coach, but also as a fitness analytics platform capable of collecting and analyzing real-time workout performance data.

+Planned analytics features include:
+- Rep and workout history tracking
+- Exercise performance trends over time
+- Form accuracy scoring
+- Fatigue and consistency analysis
+- Workout session dashboards
+- AI-generated progress insights
+- Exportable workout datasets for further analysis

+Future versions will integrate data visualization and analytics workflows using:
+- Python Pandas
+- SQL databases
+- Tableau / Power BI dashboards
+- Machine learning performance analysis

 ### 🕵️ Analyze your form with real-time computer vision
 🔹 Get instant, personalized AI voice feedback